chintanbanugaria/92five/README.md

 ## Minimum Server Requirements ##

 * PHP 5.4 or greater
-* PDO PHP extendsion
+* PDO PHP extension
-* MCrypt PHP extendsion
+* MCrypt PHP extension
 * GD PHP library
-* MySql Database
+* MySQL Database

 If your webserver is running Apache then mod_rewrite should be installed